DiceDB/docs/src/content/docs/commands/JSON.ARRLEN.md

 ---
 title: JSON.ARRLEN
-description: Documentation for the Redis command JSON.ARRLEN
+description: Documentation for the DiceDB command JSON.ARRLEN
 ---

-# DiceDB Command: JSON.ARRLEN

-## Overview

 The `JSON.ARRLEN` command is part of the DiceDBJSON module, which allows you to work with JSON data structures in DiceDB.
 This command is used to retrieve the length of a JSON array at a specified path within a JSON document.